 Similarly, onions thrive when they are stored in a cool, dry place.
 When uncut and still in their natural peel, they can last for months.
 They can also be stored in the refrigerator, though they tend to taste better when stored at room temperature.

-Rinse and dry the potatoes and chop them into bite-sized wedges.
-There’s no need to peel these potatoes, just keep the peel on!
+When you’re ready to cook them, rinse and dry the potatoes and chop them into bite-sized wedges.
+There’s no need to peel these potatoes here!

 It’s important to chop the potatoes pretty small so that they get nice and tender rather quickly on the stovetop.
 I find it easier to chop them in half longways first, then cut those two pieces into 2-3 pieces, depending on their size.